 Market research can enable you to spot a gap in the market ('niche').
 Being the best supplier within a niche (or one of them) should be high up on your list of ambitions.

 Trying to appeal to everyone can leave you appealing to no one.
 Better to focus on the needs of one or more specific groups of people ('segments') within a market.
-Broadly speaking, they share characteristics, aspiration, taste, buying habits, etc. There are many ways to segment the mass market.
+Broadly speaking, they share characteristics, aspiration, taste, buying habits, and so on.
+There are many ways to segment the mass market.
 Gender, age, social class, location, ethnicity, marital status, occupation, income and spending are all common methods.

 If you identify a segment that isn't already being served - caution is advised.
-Others might have found it impossible to run a viable business serving that niche - there might just not be enough sales.
-Alternatively, you might be onto a winner, having spotted a lucrative gap in the market.
+Others might have found it impossible to run a viable business serving that niche.

 Marketing and promoting your business

-Promotion is a never-ending task for businesses and online marketing is now at the heart of many business's efforts to attract and retain customers.
+Promotion is a never-ending task for businesses and online marketing is now at the heart of many business's efforts.
 When done well, it can help to attract and retain large numbers of customers, often for relatively modest investment.

 How to sell

 The ability to convince people to spend their money is probably the most valuable skill in business.
 To some, it comes naturally.
 Others get better with time.
 There are numerous techniques that can be learned.
-Crucially, you need to be able to be able to quickly convey the benefits of your products/services, recognise customer buying signals and learn how to close the sale.
+Crucially, you need to be able to be able to convincingly explain the benefits of your products/services, overcome objections and fears, recognise customer buying signals and close the sale.

 Marketing must be part of the everyday fabric of your business.
 You need to assess your sales and marketing activity continually, learn from your mistakes, build on your successes - and remain open to new methods.